 The time period over which a particular project/program will be spread shall depend on its nature, the extent of coverage and the intended impact of the project/program.
 By and large, it shall be ensured that the CSR programs shall be executed in and around the areas adjoining the Company’s workplace/ work centers/ branches/ locations.

 An amount spent towards CSR activities carried outside India shall not be considered in CSR Expenditure.

-The CSR activities shall not include any activity undertaken in pursuance of normal course of business of the Company.
+The CSR activities shall not include any activity undertaken in pursuance of the normal course of business of the Company.

 Any contribution of any amount directly or indirectly to any political party by the Company shall not be considered as CSR activity.

-The CSR projects or programmes or activities that benefit only the employees of the Company and their families shall not be considered as CSR activities in accordance with section 135 of the Companies Act, 2013.
+The CSR projects or programs or activities that benefit only the employees of the Company and their families shall not be considered as CSR activities in accordance with section 135 of the Companies Act, 2013.